Last Updated: June 2018

-First, let me point out that I do have an affiliate relationship (I get a referral fee if someone makes a purchase by clicking on my links) with most of these commercial theme sources.
-Now let me point out that the reason I have an affiliate relationship with these commercial theme sources is because I am using them or have used them, like theme, and feel they are the best resources I’ve found.
+First, let me point out that I do have an affiliate relationship with Elegant Themes.
+(I get a referral fee if someone makes a purchase by clicking on my links).
+I have an affiliate relationship with Elegant Themes because I use them — and have used them for nearly a decade.
+I currently use the Divi theme, which offers onscreen editing and What-You-See-Is-What-You-Get design like WIX and Squarespace with a few extras.
 I’ve used these folks before; I’m using one of them right now; and I’ll be using them in the future.
 If you have any questions, feel free to contact me.

 I’ve installed and worked with a half dozen of the themes from ElegantThemes and they have all been a treat.
 The options administration is very easy and the support (when I’ve had questions from clients who have wild whims) has been excellent.